noramurakozy/noramurakozy.github.io/index.md

 ### Most common words

 The texts were found to be equally readable, but let's see if the same words are being used on the Wikipedia pages and in the textbook.
-For this, four wordclouds have benn constructed, two using the most used words in the texts, and two showing the words that are more unique for each text - using TF-IDF to find these words.
+For this, four wordclouds have been constructed, two using the most used words in the texts, and two showing the words that are more unique for each text - using TF-IDF to find these words.

-So firt we have the wordcloud for the Wikipedia pages and the textbook when using Term Frequency.
+First, we have the wordcloud for the Wikipedia pages and the textbook when using Term Frequency.
 ![Wikipedia book_tf](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/wordcloud_wikipedia_book_tf.png)

 Next we see the wordclouds for both but using Term Frequency- Inverse Document Frequency.
 ![Wikipedia book_tfidf](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/wordcloud_wikipedia_book_tfidf.png)

 ### Systems
+The nodes in our network have an attribute called "System", which represent the system in which the node belongs to.
+We also want to create the wordclouds for these systems, which are 9 in total, to compare with the communities one which are going to be create later.
+We repeat the same operations as before with the TF-IDF wordclouds, so we get the unique words of each system in our network.

+Before creating the wordclouds, we get the names of the systems:
+ - 'Circulatory system'
+ - 'Digestive system'
+ - 'Endocrine system'
+ - 'Integumentary system'
+ - 'Muscular system'
+ - 'Nervous system'
+ - 'Reproductive organs'
+ - 'Respiratory system'
+ - 'Urinary system'
+And with them we create the dictionary that will contains each systems with its corresponding txt files.

+Now we can get the TF-IDF values for all the system to draw the following wordclouds:
 ![circulatory_digestive](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/wordcloud_circulatory_digestive.png)
 ![muscular_nervous](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/wordcloud_muscular_nervous.png)
 ![endocrine_integumentary](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/wordcloud_endocrine_integumentary.png)